 - Contact Us

 MWM has installed genset running in landfill site of Budenheim.
 The waste of the city of Mainz was disposed of, for decades.
-We think it is a good example of what recultivation can achieve.
 For the local authorities it was obviously an integral part of a decent waste treatment policy, as they have transformed the ground back into a recreation area.
 However, a landfill, after being actually closed, will still generate landfill gas for years to come.
 This is why a modular approach with MWM gensets is a sensible solution for landfills.